EMERGING MARKETS-Most Asian currencies slip ahead of likely Fed hike

 By Archishma Iyer

-Taiwan's dollar TWD=TP lost about 0.5%, slipping to its weakest since July 11 and was on track for its fourth consecutive session of losses.

-Market participants expect a 25 basis point rate hike at the Federal Open Market Committee meeting which concludes late Wednesday, with all eyes on Fed Chair Jerome Powell's speech on the trajectory of rate hikes in the near term.
+July 26 (Reuters) - The South Korean won and the Philippines peso led declines in Asian currencies on Wednesday against a dollar that has been bolstered by bets that the U.S. Federal Reserve will raise interest rates by 25 basis points later in the global day.

+Where markets go from there could depend on what Fed Chair Jerome Powell says about the future path of rate hikes at a news conference after the Federal Open Market Committee's meeting.

-At 0340 GMT, the dollar index =USD, which measures the strength of the greenback against six major rivals, stood at 101.02.
+The dollar index =USD, which measures the strength of the greenback against six major rivals rose about 0.05% to 101.34, at 0340 GMT.
+And the dollar made more ground against several Asian.

-"The Fed, under Chair Powell, has never surprised markets.
-Forward guidance will be key – the recent disinflationary trends suggest the Fed will likely be done after delivering this rate hike," analysts from Standard Chartered said in a note.

-Additionally, a Politburo meeting in China sometime later this week to announce stimulus measures to beef up its stuttering economy is being looked forward to by investors, who by far, have not been optimistic over the country's recovery.

-Elsewhere, political uncertainty in Thailand kept the baht and stocks on tenterhooks as hundreds on pro-democracy protesters gathered on Sunday to support Pita Limjaroenrat, the leader of the Move Forward party, after opponents thwarted his latest efforts to become prime minister.

-Thailand's baht THB=TH fell as much as 0.5% to trade about 34.6 per dollar, even as its shares .SETI edged marginally higher.

-Other Asian currencies such as the Malaysian ringgit MYR=, Singapore dollar SGD= and the Indonesian rupiah IDR= traded between flat and down 0.4%
+Elsewhere in Asia, the Singapore dollar SGD=, Malaysian ringgit MYR= and the Thai baht THB=TH traded between flat and down 0.1%.

-The South Korean won KRW=KFTC bucked the overall trend to rise 0.1%.

-Asian equities, however, traded mostly positively, with South Korea .KS11, Indonesia .JKSE and Malaysia .KLSE between 0.2% and 0.9% firmer.
+The yuan CNY=CFXS also lost 0.3%, falling back after a rallying earlier in the week as China's leaders raised expectations that a stimulus package will be delivered soon for an economy whose post-pandemic recovery is fizzling out, and whose property sector remains hobbled by a debt crisis.

+"There are some very strong messages of intent to wheel out various measures to support a revival in growth in the second half of the year", Ray Attril, Head of FX Strategy, Markets at National Australia Bank said, "But, we have to start to see the specifics of that actually coming to the forefront."

 HIGHLIGHTS: